 Two short stories and one micro fiction piece in the anthology Chord & Discord, a collection of music themed stories.
-Excerpts from the stories below.
+Here’s an excerpt from one of the stories.

 You can access the book’s Amazon page here

 First time I saw Lila was at the Mint, over on Pico, back in the ’90s.
 She was on stage at an open mic night.
 It was the twenty-fifth or -eighth or some too-high number of nights spent checking out singers at L.A. clubs, and I was feeling older than God at that point, or at least as tired.
 But my band needed a singer up front, instead of me frogging away while I banged on a Hammond, so the search continued.